 Safe driving is a central key to ensuring that drivers are able to get from one place to another without serious risk of harm or death.
 This safety relies on the responsibility and duty of all drivers on the road to work.
-Unfortunately, even the most defensive and professional of driver is at risk of an accident, and all too often these accidents are caused by someone who has failed to uphold their duty as a responsible citizen by driving according to the rules, regulations, and guidelines set forth by Georgia municipalities and the federal government.
+Unfortunately, even the most defensive and professional driver is at risk of a car accident, and all too often these vehicle accidents are caused by someone who has failed to uphold their duty as a responsible citizen by driving according to the rules, regulations, and guidelines set forth by Georgia municipalities and the federal government.

 Common Causes of Car Accidents in Georgia

 The following examples are common car accident causes that are handled through personal injury cases and settlements.
 Whether or not you see an example of a car accident that is similar to your own, we will be happy to speak with you during your consultation with an injury lawyer and get a better understanding of how we can help.
 The key to your case will be determining the degree of fault that both you and the other driver (or drivers) have for the rear end collision or whichever type of accident you were involved in, in order to assign blame and seek compensation.